About This Episode

 If you’re enjoying this podcast, please visit our website al-shabaka.org where you will find more Palestinian policy analysis and where you can join our mailing list and donate to support our work.

-Speaking of the US, at the time of this recording, the US secretary of State, Antony Blinken, just visited Qatar where you are based in what the US government framed as an effort to inject urgency into the ceasefire talks.
-What can you tell us about this latest effort compared to previous efforts and what role has Qatar been playing in all of this?
+Speaking of the US, at the time of this recording, the US Secretary of State, Antony Blinken, just visited Qatar — where you are based — in what the US government framed as an effort to inject urgency into the ceasefire talks.
+What can you tell us about this latest effort compared to previous efforts, and what role has Qatar been playing in all of this?

 Abdullah Al-Arian 16:15

-That I think the fact that it takes 10 months to agree on terms that everyone already knows, right?
-We know exactly what a ceasefire would look like.
+The fact that it takes 10 months to agree on terms that everyone already knows — we know exactly what a ceasefire would look like.
 We know what it would require.
 We know what the terms would be, even the phases of things like the exchange of captives.
 We know about Israeli withdrawal from various territories.

-We know in terms of lifting the siege that would then allow the 2.3 million people in Gaza to get their needs met in that in terms of all of that is very well known.
+We know about lifting the siege that would allow the 2.3 million people in Gaza to get their needs met.
+All of that is very well known.
 We know the outlines of it.

-So the fact that it has taken this long, I think has produced a sense that these discussions were not only never serious, but that they were actually being deliberately designed to forestall the genocidal war that Israel is waging, that this is about maintaining the ability to continue to wage this war while having this kind of charade of a negotiations process.
+So the fact that it has taken this long has produced a sense that these discussions were not only never serious, but that they were actually being deliberately designed to forestall the genocidal war that Israel is waging — that this is about maintaining the ability to continue to wage this war while having this charade of a negotiations process.

-We know, I mean, it’s been said many, many times that with one phone call, the US president could have brought this to an end the way past US presidents have.
-Again, of course, not before there was a tremendous death and destruction waged by Israel in previous wars in Lebanon in the 1980s and the West Bank during the second intifada and then, of course, more recently.
+It’s been said many times that with one phone call, the US president could have brought this to an end, the way past US presidents have.
+Again, of course, not before there was tremendous death and destruction waged by Israel in previous wars in Lebanon in the 1980s, and in the West Bank during the Second Intifada, and then more recently.
+But that political will has not been there with this administration.
+We’re seeing the most pro-Israel US administration in history, and as a result, these negotiations have led nowhere.

 Yara Hawari 19:24